 TADP Courses & Sessions

-Listed by upcoming session.
+Listed by session.
 Each course earns three (3) credits and is generally taught once per year.
 Students should only plan on taking one course per session.

 Students will learn the basics of substation design.
 Units include: